Skip to main content

 Frequently Asked Questions

-Cirro Energy leads in track record, green energy.
+Cirro Energy leads in track record.
 Both companies deliver the same electricity through the same grid—the real differences are in pricing, service quality, and available plan types.

 Anyone who answers this without knowing your zip code and usage is lying.
 The "advertised rate" is calculated at exactly 1,000 kWh—use 800 or 1,200 and the math changes completely.
 Both companies exploit this.
 Check ComparePower with your actual usage.
 Takes 2 minutes, and you'll see real numbers instead of marketing.

-Cirro Energy: 24 years.
-Pulse Power: 4 years.
-That 20-year gap matters—Cirro Energy survived the 2011 freeze, the 2021 disaster, and every summer in between.
+Cirro Energy: 25 years.
+Pulse Power: 8 years.
+That 17-year gap matters—Cirro Energy survived the 2011 freeze, the 2021 disaster, and every summer in between.
 Track records like that don't happen by accident.

 Same grid.
 Same wires.
 Same electrons.
 The electricity is literally identical—the only differences are price, service, and plan options.
-Cirro Energy wins if you want green energy baked into every plan--no premium required.
-Pulse Power wins if you want budget rates from a newer company.
+Cirro Energy wins if you want green energy baked into every plan--no premium, no special tier.
+Pulse Power wins if you're an existing pulse power customer managing your current contract.
 For everyone else?
 Whoever's cheaper for your usage right now.
 Check ComparePower—it takes 2 minutes.